estebanmunchjones2019/nodemailer-form-article/Readme.md

 }
 ````

-Then, we know that if the honeypot field was filled, that was a bot, and we handle the submission of the form in a different way, by doing nothing.
+Then, we know that if the honeypot field was filled, that was a done by a bot, and we handle the submission of the form in a different way, by doing nothing and avoiding calling the cloud function.

 So, in order to test the honeypot, just change the `contactForm` state by swaping `contactForm.honeypot.value` from `''` to a number like `1` or a string `hey, I am bot who filled this form!`.